WVFX

-WVFX (channel 10) is a television station licensed to Clarksburg, West Virginia, United States, serving North-Central West Virginia as an affiliate of Fox and The CW Plus.
-It is owned by Gray Television alongside Weston-licensed CBS affiliate WDTV (channel 5).
+WVFX (channel 10) is a television station licensed to Clarksburg, West Virginia, United States, serving North-Central West Virginia as a dual affiliate of Fox and The CW Plus.
+It is owned by Gray Media alongside Weston-licensed CBS affiliate WDTV (channel 5).
 The two stations share studios on Television Drive in Bridgeport (along I-79/Jennings Randolph Expressway); WVFX's transmitter is located in an unincorporated area between Clarksburg and Arlington.

 History

 The station signed on February 8, 1981, and aired an analog signal on UHF channel 46.
 It was a religious independent station using the calls WLYJ (standing for "We Love You Jesus").
 Much of the programming consisted of national religious evangelicals and local fund-raising appeals to continue operation of the station.
-In 1998, WLYJ was sold to Davis Television and converted to a Fox affiliate.
-The call sign was changed to WVFX (standing for "West Virginia's Fox").
-Prior to WVFX's affiliation with Fox, the network's programming was only available on cable via Pittsburgh affiliate WPGH-TV.
+In 1998, WLYJ was sold to Davis Television and converted to a full commercial operation, also becoming the area's first Fox affiliate and changing their call letters to WVFX to match.
+Prior to WVFX's affiliation with Fox, the network's programming was only available on cable via Pittsburgh affiliate WPGH-TV; as the market's primary NFL team, the Pittsburgh Steelers, only featured two home games on Fox as part of the network's NFC-specific package, the network's priority of affiliating with a station in the market had been low before Withers picked up the affiliation.

 Davis Television sold WVFX to Withers Broadcasting in 2007.
-Since the Clarksburg–Weston–Fairmont market has only five full-power stations, this amount is too few to allow a duopoly under normal Federal Communications Commission (FCC) guidelines.
-However, Withers obtained a "failed station" waiver allowing the purchase to go through.
-Although most internal operations were integrated with WDTV in Bridgeport, WVFX initially maintained its original facility on West Pike Street/SR 20 in Downtown Clarksburg.
-The station's signal is very hard to receive over-the-air since much of the region is a rugged dissected plateau.
-As a result, it relies primarily on cable and satellite for viewership.
+Since the Clarksburg–Weston–Fairmont market has only five full-power stations, this amount is too few to allow a duopoly under normal Federal Communications Commission (FCC) guidelines, but Withers was able to acquire WVFX under a failed station waiver issued by the FCC, as it was able to demonstrate that due to the market's conditions and channel 46's struggles to remain on the air as WLYJ and under Davis's ownership, that independent ownership was unlikely to turn WVFX around as a going concern.
+Withers initially maintained WVFX's on West Pike Street/SR 20 in downtown Clarksburg, merging its full operations into the WDTV facility over time.
+Before the digital transition and the relocation of its transmitter to WDTV's site north of Clarksburg, WVFX struggled with reception over-the-air across the market, since much of the region is a rugged dissected plateau.
+Most stations in the market depend primarily on multichannel video programming distributors for most of their viewership.
+After moving to the WDTV transmitter site with the digital transition, it began to use its new VHF channel 10 for its on-air branding, and withdrew all mention of channel 46.